jasnell/proposal-deprecated/README.md

   embedders like Node.js the ability to custom handle it. (similar in idea to Node.js' `process.on('warning', (warning) => { /* ... */ })` API)
 * VM implementations can automatically de-optimize code in any `deprecated` scope with an option to ignore the `deprecated` statement if necessary.
-The point is, there would be a penalty-by-default to use `deprecated` code that users would need to explicitly opt-out from. (similar in idea to: `node --no-deprecation`)
+The point is, there should be a penalty-by-default to use `deprecated` code that users would need to explicitly opt-out from. (similar in idea to: `node --no-deprecation`)
 * Debuggers, IDEs, linters, and related tooling can provide visible warnings about